MrLatifi/just-test/README.md

 # just-test
-only for testing
+only for testing github and learning git.
-hi everyone this is my git page. khob mesle inke avalin taghyir movafaghiat amiz bood.